Sai Baba of Shirdi: Early years

-Sai Baba reputedly was born a Hindu Brahmin before being adopted by a Sufi faqīr.
-However, he gave no importance to questions about his origins.
+Sai Baba is noted to have been born as a Hindu Brahmin before he was adopted by a Sufi fakeer.
+However, he himself gave no importance to the questions about his origins.
 Baba reportedly arrived at the village of Shirdi dressed as a faqīr in the Ahmednagar District of Maharashtra, India, when he was about sixteen years old.
-Although biographers disagree about the date of this event, it is generally accepted that Baba stayed in Shirdi for three years, disappeared for a year, and then returned permanently around 1858.
+Although there is no agreement among biographers about the date of this event, it is generally accepted that Baba stayed in Shirdi for three years, disappeared for a year, and then returned permanently around 1858.
 This suggests a possible birth year of 1838.
 He led an ascetic life, sitting motionless under a neem tree and meditating while sitting in an asana.
 The Sai Satcharita recounts the reaction of the villagers.

 The people of the village were wonder-struck to see such a young lad practicing hard penance, not minding heat or cold.
 By day he associated with no one, by night he was afraid of nobody.

 Some of the religiously-inclined villagers (Mahalsapati, Appa Jogle and Kashinatha) visited him regularly.
 The village children considered him mad and threw stones at him.
 After some time he left the village and it is unknown where he went or what happened to him.
-There are some indications that he met with many saints and faqīrs and worked as a weaver.
+There are some indications that he met with many saints and fakirs and worked as a weaver.
 He is reported to have said that he fought with the army of Rani Lakshmibai of Jhansi during the Indian Rebellion of 1857.

 Name

 Sai Baba's real name is unknown.
 The name Sai was given to him by the temple priest Mahalsapati when he returned to Shirdi in 1858.
 The word Sai refers to a religious mendicant but can also mean God.
 In several Indian and Middle Eastern languages the term Baba is an honorific signifying grandfather, father, old man or sir.
-Thus Sai Baba denotes "holy father" or "saintly father".
+Thus Sai Baba denotes "holy father", "saintly father".